Lee-moran/IQ-Quiz-2021/README.md

 - JavaScript
 No errors were found when passing through the official Jshint validator The following metrics were returned:
+Metrics
-There are 11 functions in this file.
+There are 14 functions in this file.
-Function with the largest signature takes 2 arguments, while the median is 0.
+Function with the largest signature take 2 arguments, while the median is 0.
-Largest function has 10 statements in it, while the median is 3.
+Largest function has 9 statements in it, while the median is 2.
-The most complex function has a cyclomatic complexity value of 4 while the median is 2.
+The most complex function has a cyclomatic complexity value of 2 while the median is 1.

 Unfixed Bugs
- Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)